-Mapillary estimates the position of the traffic sign by reconstructing the scene in 3D using contributed images.
+Mapillary estimates the position of the traffic sign by triangulation, using the different images that the sign was detected in.

 The traffic sign layer is particularly useful when adding speed limit information.
 In Map Creator you can highlight roads by speed limit by clicking the button resembling a 60 km/h speed sign on the bottom right of the map.

-This will colour code all the roads allowing you to quickly see the speed limit across different roads.
+This will color-code all the roads, allowing you to quickly see the speed limit across different roads.
 Black indicates a road where the speed limit is unknown, so look out for these and see whether Mapillary has identified a speed limit sign in the area.

 Creating a Mapillary account to collect imagery yourself